PureMathematics/MySQL-and-Python/README.md

 Obtaining more data:

-Install instagram-scraper with pip install instagram-scraper.
+Install instagram-scraper with

+$ pip install instagram-scraper.

+To scrapte more data, run:

-Run $instagram-scraper cityname --tag --media-metadata --media-types none to download a json containing the top 9 posts with that tag.
+$instagram-scraper cityname --tag --media-metadata --media-types none

+This will download a json containing the top 9 posts with that tag.

 WARNING: As of Dec 6, 2020, there is still a block on instagram's API due to the election results and the spread of fake information.
 It may not be possible to pull a new json or run json_to_db.py due to these limitations.